 Finally, you have the option of hiring a lawyer or financial advisor but be sure to select one with experience in this specific field.
 In the case of a financial advisor, pick a fee-only fiduciary, because they will put your interests first and you – not someone else – are paying them to do so.

 This kind of advisor will help you make a decision that meets your needs and fits your specific situation.
 That’s especially important when the issues here are complex and it’s easy for unscrupulous advisors to do what’s in their best interest rather than yours.

 If you’re getting conflicting advice or something seems wrong, don’t sign anything that could lead to something irreversible.
 Get a second opinion from someone with expertise specific to inherited IRAs.
 It really can be that complicated.

 An inherited IRA can be a windfall, especially if you’re able to take advantage of decades of tax-advantaged compound growth.
-But as you’re navigating the process you’ll want to make sure that you avoid the pitfalls, which unfortunately seem all too easy to fall into.
-While relatively easy questions can likely be answered online, it could be well worth the cost to hire an adviser to help you maximize your decision and make sure it’s the best option for you.
+But as you’re navigating the process, you’ll want to make sure that you avoid the pitfalls, which unfortunately seem all too easy to fall into.
+While relatively easy questions can likely be answered online, it could be well worth the cost to hire an advisor to help you maximize your decision and make sure it’s the best option for you.

 |For more news you can use to help guide your financial life, visit our Insights page.|